swarnendubiswas/dotemacs/README.md

 ### Use GNU Global with Universal Ctags support

 GNU Global has better database search support while Universal Ctags supports more languages.
-It is possible to build Global with support for Universal Ctags.
+GNU Global can be built with support for Universal Ctags.

 - <https://stackoverflow.com/questions/55073452/compiling-gnu-global-with-universal-ctags-support>
 - <https://stackoverflow.com/questions/12922526/tags-for-emacs-relationship-between-etags-ebrowse-cscope-gnu-global-and-exub/15169556#15169556>